Near Wallace in Marlboro County, South Carolina — The American South (South Atlantic)

 Erected 1973 by Marlboro County Historic Preservation Commission.
 (Marker Number 35-15.)

 Location.
 34° 48′ N, 79° 53.357′ W. Marker is near Wallace, South Carolina, in Marlboro County.
-Marker is at the intersection of U.S. 1 and Pegues Drive, on the left when traveling north on U.S. 1.
-Touch for map.
-Marker is near the North/South Carolina line.
+Marker is at the intersection of U.S. 1 and Pegues Drive, on Touch for map.
 Marker is in this post office area: Wallace SC 29596, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within North Carolina/South Carolina (approx. half a mile away in North Carolina); Sherman's March (approx. 0.6 miles away in North Carolina); North Carolina / South Carolina (approx. 4.6 miles away in North Carolina); Henry William Harrington (approx. 5.3 miles away in North Carolina); Albert M. Shipp (approx. 5.6 miles away); Greene's Encampment / Sherman's March (approx. 5.7 miles away); John Lyde Wilson (approx. 6.4 miles away); John J. McRae (approx. 6.7 miles away in North Carolina).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+North Carolina/South Carolina (approx. half a mile away in North Carolina); Sherman's March (approx. 0.6 miles away in North Carolina); North Carolina / South Carolina (approx. 4.6 miles away in North Carolina); Henry William Harrington (approx. 5.3 miles away in North Carolina); Albert M. Shipp (approx. 5.6 miles away); Greene's Encampment / Sherman's March (approx. 5.7 miles away); John Lyde Wilson (approx. 6.4 miles away); John J. McRae (approx. 6.7 miles away in North Carolina).
 Touch for a list and map of all markers in Wallace.

 Also see . . .
 Pegues Place National Register of Historic Places Nomination Form.
 (Submitted on November 21, 2010, by PaulwC3 of Northern, Virginia.)